 Physical Presence Enrollment in 2020-21 classes that are delivered online serves as a replacement for physical presence if both of the following conditions are met:

 Legal Indicia A student who meets the above conditions does not need to acquire applicable legal indicia to prove intent to stay in California by the deadlines in the UC Residence Policy and Guidelines.
 However, UC expects the student to acquire legal indicia as soon as it is practical

 A summary of the temporary changes can be found on the UC residence website.
 Full details of the regulations are published in the UC Residence Policy and Guidelines (PDF).

-Contact the Store textbooks department by e-mail.
-For up-to-date information during the online instruction period, see the textbooks FAQ.
+Contact the store textbooks department by e-mail.
+For information about academic materials, see the textbooks FAQ.